 deploy the collection of often overlapping IBM components.
 One example of the overlapping components is

-described on IBM’s website (also referenced on this site) which gives the 27 considerations to decipher
+described on IBM’s website (page has since been removed but similar content is referenced on this site) which gives the 27 considerations to decipher

 when deciding when to use which of the 3 IBM ESBs for each different

 ESB-related scenario.
 For Oracle, there is one consideration...if you want application infrastructure agility, then the solution is all built into one Oracle Service Bus.

 The complete Schneider National Customer Transformation story is available for download.
 Here is a quick summary of the background and key take-aways that highlight the unified difference in Oracle’s approach to integration: